 Your investment proposal or business plan will need to be signed off before the residency by investment permit is issued.
 Your tax residence status will decide your tax rate and where you pay income tax.

-After two years living in Argentina on this residence permit, you can apply for citizenship.
+After two years of living in Argentina on this residence permit, you can apply for citizenship.

 See our article for other Citizenship by Investment and Residency by Investment programs around the world.